To the Members of ISMT Limited

 9. Report on Other Legal and Regulatory Requirements

-i) We have sought and obtained all the information and explanations except for thematter described in the Basis for Qualified Opinion paragraph above which to the best ofour knowledge and belief were necessary for the purposes of our audit;
+a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit;

-i) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+i) With respect to the other matters to be included in the Auditors Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 as amended inour opinion and to the best of our information and according to the explanations given tous:

 ii.
 The Company does not have any long-term contracts including derivative contractshaving any material foreseeable losses for which provision was required.